 Two beds have already been transformed at the Wilson Center by Master Gardeners and community volunteers.
 One bed was dedicated to native perennials in 2009, and a butterfly garden was established in the following year.
 In 2012, the butterfly garden was registered as a Monarch Way Station providing a habitat conducive to Monarch preservation.
 The garden contains several types of milkweed and many nectar plants.
 Plants are identified by markers labeled with both scientific name and common names.

-Numerous plein air classes have already taken place in the gardens, and this summer, a family nature photography class led by SEWMG volunteers will provide exploration and learning opportunities to students of all ages.
+Numerous plein air classes have already taken place in the gardens, including a family nature photography class led by SEWMG volunteers which provided exploration and learning opportunities to students of all ages.

 FRONT YARD - THE BURKE COLONNADE